-Glenn Edwards, an award-winning photojournalist, shares his experience as a photojournalist, mostly in Africa.
+Photojournalist Glenn Edwards shares his experience as a photojournalist, mostly in Africa.
 His assignments included covering protests and most recently he has photographed the Black Lives Matters demonstrations in his native Wales.
 Edwards talks about how to get work, what to do once you get an assignment, and safety protocols you should follow when on the job.